doctorfree/nvim-lazyman/README.md

 1. Download the Lazyman Neovim configuration
 1. Initialize the Lazyman Neovim configuration which:
-   1. Installs Homebrew if not already installed (unless `-h` specified)
    1. Installs language servers and tools for coding diagnostics
    1. Installs the latest version of Neovim if not already installed
    1. Installs and initializes configured Neovim plugins